DEPARTMENT OF ARCHAEOLOGY AND

 United States

-Director, MLK Dream Park Project, Evansville, Indiana, August 2002 – present.
+Director, MLK Dream Park Project, Evansville, Indiana, August – December 2002.
 Exploration of the 19th century Wabash and Erie Canal through aerial photography and excavation.
-Click here to learn more about this project.

-Click here to go to a Crescent article about this project.
+Click here to go to the project website.

 Series of unidentified subsurface anomalies discovered through magnetometry in Villamartín, Cádiz, Spain.© 2003 Alan Kaiser